Enso21/Stories/docs/markdown/ryan-quotes.md

 >
 > Tia: What do you mean?
 >
-> Because I question it
+> Ryan: Because I question it

 > [on 1 star reviews]
 > At a one star restaurant, not everyone gives 1 star reviews.
 I'm one of those people who thinks it's OK.